aplteam/Tatin/docs/TatinUserSettings.md

 When you start using Tatin for the very first time with 18.0 or 18.2 (when Tatin is not part of a standard installation of Dyalog APL) there is no such file, and therefore Tatin will create one in a specific location.

 Once Tatin is installed when you fire up an instance of Dyalog APL the contents of the file is used to instanciate the `Tatin.UserSettings` class.
 The instance is assigned to `⎕SE.Tatin.MyUserSettings`.
-From then on any changes to the file with an external editor _does not_ affect `⎕SE.Tatin.MyUserSettings`!
+From then on any changes to the file with an external editor _do not_ affect `⎕SE.Tatin.MyUserSettings`!

 `⎕SE.Tatin.MyUserSettings` provides a number of properties that can be questioned as well as a number of methods that can be issued in order to manipulate the user settings.